microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 ## Sub-Challenge 4: Scaling persistent applications with Azure Files

-In the last sub-challenge, the application required separate storage per instance.
-In this sub-challenge, we will learn how to scale an application where all instances can share the same storage.
+In the last sub-challenge, the application required separate storage per pod.
+In this sub-challenge, we will learn how to scale an application where all pods share the same storage.

 ### Description